by Crystal Sands

 Of course, how much preparation you need to do also depends on the breed of chickens you have.
 If you have a winter hardy breed, you won’t have to worry quite as much about the temps, but I do recommend keeping a thermometer in the coop to help you keep an eye on things.

-Most people, even in the north, do not need to insulate your coop walls, but, if you do, make sure your coop has proper ventilation.
+Most people, even in the north, do not need to insulate their coop walls, but, if you do, make sure your coop has proper ventilation.
 Ventilation is really key to surviving winter.

 Of course, there may be situations where you want to add heat.
 For example, if you are in the south and have a big cold front with very sudden drops in temperature, or, as in our case, if the temps are hanging around in the negative teens or so.

 Still, most chicken keepers I know in Maine do not use heat.
-Some do, however, in certain circumstances, and I have read about chickens getting frost bite.
+Some do, however, in certain circumstances (if they have breeds that are not winter hardy, for example), and I have read about chickens getting frost bite.
 There’s always a balance, I believe.

-We do use heat in our coop, but we only do it when temps drop below 0 degrees Fahrenheit.
-Our coop is insulated and we use straw, so we don’t have to heat a lot.
-But we do use heat at times.
-When we do, we never use a heat lamp.
+We do use heat in our coop, but we only do it when temps drop below -10 degrees Fahrenheit.
+Our flock was infected with a respiratory illness three years ago, so some of our hens, especially our older girls are a bit more fragile than the average flock.
+Our coop is sturdy and we use straw, so we don’t have to heat a lot.
+When we do add heat, we never use a heat lamp.
 Heat lamps are responsible for barn and coop fires every year.
 We use an oil based ceramic heater with a cage around it to keep anything from touching it, just in case.

 The Importance of Water

 We don’t mind too much though.
 It’s our ritual.
-I think the key thing is you have to make sure the water is fresh and clean every single day.
+I think the key thing is you have to make sure the water is fresh and clean and available.
 Even during the winter, clean water really is the most important ingredient to chicken health.